 Let's take a look at your test results:

-CASE 2: Your multimeter DID NOT register 10 to 12 Volts DC- The most likely cause is that power is missing due to a blown fuse or a short (or open) in the wiring.
+CASE 2: Your multimeter DID NOT register 10 to 12 Volts DC.
+The most likely cause of this test result is a blown fuse or a short (or open) in the wiring.
 You'll need to check fuse #9 (15 amps) in the fuse box and make sure it's not blown.

-If the fuse is OK, your next step is to find out why this battery power (or ground) is missing using a wiring diagram.
+If the fuse is OK, your next step is to find out why this battery power is missing using a wiring diagram.